gsokolowski/ph-betting/README.md

 All these tables are in relation

-The rest - just have a look into the code controllers/Reader/
+Code is here:
+controllers/Reader/
 ThirdPartyInterface.php
 Base.php  - base class for extension in concread classes like Xml.php Xml.php - concread class
 Json.php - just a suggestion how this concread class could be implemented for data received from json response